Skip to content

 GCU Community Manager

-Please consider creating cards, they should go here:
+Please consider creating “Then and Now” Valentine’s Day photo cards that should go here:

 Note: cid# is the speed entry method of adding a category to your card via category id number (cid#) vs using search terms or click and hunt.
 See here on the blog: